The Darling by Anton Chekhov, 1899

 Clearly, Chekhov has more important themes about gender and society running throughout as well.
 Still, I was not prepared for the story’s final sentences.
 Yikes.

 There are many, many ways to interpret Sasha’s dream.
 I won’t even wrestle with that task here.
-I’d only make an ass of myself.
+I’d only make an idiot of myself.
 Sufficed to say, it’s a remarkable thing to see an author be so in command of tone that he can isolate humor and dark human truths on two totally separate planes throughout a single story and succeed equally on both fronts.
 And that’s quite a trick on Chekhov’s part.

 Pustovalov and Olenka got on very well together when they were married.

 Usually he sat in the office till dinner-time, then he went out on business, while Olenka took his place, and sat in the office till evening, making up accounts and booking orders.

 “Timber gets dearer every year; the price rises twenty per cent,” she would say to her customers and friends.
 “Only fancy we used to sell local timber, and now Vassitchka always has to go for wood to the Mogilev district.
 And the freight!” she would add, covering her cheeks with her hands in horror.
 “The freight!”

 It seemed to her that she had been in the timber trade for ages and ages, and that the most important and necessary thing in life was timber; and there was something intimate and touching to her in the very sound of words such as “baulk,” “post,” “beam,” “pole,” “scantling,” “batten,” “lath,” “plank,” etc.